swcarpentry/git-novice/00-intro.md

 *   It keeps a record of who made what changes when, so that if people have questions later on, they know who to ask.
-*   It's hard (but not impossible) to accidentally overlook or overwrite someone's changes, because the version control system highlights them automatically.
+*   It's hard (but not impossible) to accidentally overlook or overwrite someone's changes: the version control system automatically notifies users whenever there's a conflict between one person's work and another's.

 This lesson shows how to use
 a popular open source version control system called Git.
-It is more complex than some alternatives, but it is widely used, primarily because of a hosting site called [GitHub](http://github.com).
+It is more complex than some alternatives, but it is widely used, both because it's easy to set up and because of a hosting site called [GitHub](http://github.com).
 No matter which version control system you use, the most important thing to learn is not the details of their more obscure commands, but the workflow that they encourage.